redbadger/awesome-badger/charypar/tech-principles/README.md

 Initially, I thought this is going to be really hard, because that gut feel is simply an accumulation of experience of what worked in the past, but then I sat down, tried writing some guidelines down, and found there is actually a set of general rules of thumb I tend to follow.
 So I wrote them down and suggested them.
 They've gone down well not only with the client, but also with other Badgers, including some, currently attempting to make a reasoned set of big tech choices in their projects, and they seem to have helped.
 It made me think it might be helpful to write a slightly longer version of my thinking.

 So, here are my principles for making tech decisions, in case you're looking for some guidelines that might help you.

+1. Be user-centric
+1. Minimise time to market
+1. As simple as possible
+1. Validate assumptions and adapt
+1. Defer and minimise commitment
+1. Buy small
+1. Prefer open source software

 If they resonate with you, let me know.
 If they raise all kinds of red flags for you, definitely let me know, I'd like to hear your thoughts!
+Now, let's look at them in detail.

 ## 1. Be user-centric

 Choices should be informed by our understanding of the users and their needs.
-This should be the chief motivation among all of the reasons to make a technical choice.
-There are many possible business and "architectural" reasons to go with a particular choice, especially one considered tactical: sticking with an existing vendor, because your engineers are familiar with that option, because it's considered best practice, etc. All those motivations are valid inputs into a decision, but they must not be in conflict with meeting our users' needs, as soon as we can.
+This should be the main motivation among all of the reasons to make a technical choice.
+There are many possible business and "architectural" reasons to go with a particular choice, especially one considered tactical: sticking with an existing vendor, because your engineers are familiar with that option, because it's considered best practice, etc. All those motivations are valid inputs into a decision, but they must not be in conflict with meeting your users' needs within a reasonable timeframe.

 There will always be a large number of forces at play in these decisions, especially in large businesses, and the internal business reasons will always have louder voices behind them, because our users are not in the room.
 They are the easiest to ignore.
 They are also the most important stakeholder of all.
 Ignore them for too long and none of the other stakeholders will matter any more.